Mike Melvill: Life and career

+Michael Winston Melvill was born in Johannesburg, South Africa on November 30, 1940.

 In 1978, Melvill met aerospace designer and Scaled Composites founder Burt Rutan when he flew to California to show Rutan the VariViggen he had built at his home.
 Rutan then hired him on the spot.
 In 1982, he was named Rutan's lead test pilot.

+Melvill was a founding member of the team that made the Rutan Voyager around the world aircraft.
+He was the only person other than Voyager's crew, Dick Rutan and Jeana Yeager, to have flown the aircraft.

-In 1997, Melvill and Dick Rutan, Burt's brother, flew two Long-Eze aircraft that they built side-by-side around the world.
+In 1997, Melvill and Dick Rutan, Burt's brother, flew two Long-EZ aircraft that they built side-by-side around the world.
 This "around the world in 80 nights" flight was called The Spirit of EAA Friendship World Tour, and some legs of it lasted for over 14 hours.

 His famous 2004 flights in SpaceshipOne earned him and the entire project team the Ansari X Prize of $10 million and helped spur the beginning of the global private space race.

 Later in his career, he became Vice President/General Manager at Scaled Composites.

-Mike Melvill holds FAA Commercial certificate, ASEL, AMEL, instrument airplane, rotorcraft-helicopter, glider and now astronaut.
+He held FAA Commercial certificate, ASEL, AMEL, instrument airplane, rotorcraft-helicopter, glider and then astronaut.

+Melvill died on March 19, 2026, at the age of 85.